robenkleene/design-references/houdini/houdini-network-editor.md

 - `C`: Bring up a color palette that can be used to color nodes

+## Promote Parameter

+The usual way to promote a parameter is to middle mouse button click the parameter and choose `Promote Parameter`, but you can also promote the parameter by selecting the node and clicking the gear icon to the right of the parameter in the properties panel and choosing `Promote Parameter`.

 ## Notes

 - When naming a node, space just enters an underscore because nodes can't have spaces in there names.